jackhenshaw/creditScore/README.md

   - Implemented SVM model (with SMOTE) with 74% accuracy.
   - Implemented both Decision Tree (78% accuracy) and Random Forest Classifiers (86% accuracy).
   - Implemented a HistGradientBoosting Classifier (81% accuracy) after reading it might perform better than the Random Forest.
 Sadly it did not, I think for multiclass classifications this is not always true.
-- Can I use GridSearch to fine tune the Random Forest Classifier?
+- Can I use GridSearch to fine tune the Random Forest Classifier? -> First let's try feature engineering to improve performance.

 ## What I've learned
 - In hindsight, if I had spent a bit more time observing why a large proportion of the numerical columns were not in fact numerical I could have saved myself some time by writing a more generic function to correct this.